TL;DR

 | Vitality | Unique model that rewards healthy behaviour with discounts and perks. | Discounts on gym memberships, fitness trackers (like Apple Watch), and healthy food.
 Encourages active engagement. | An innovative and modern choice.
 Ideal for younger, active teams and creating a vibrant wellness culture. |

-Working with a broker like WeCovr allows you to compare these leading providers on a like-for-like basis, ensuring you find the perfect fit without the hassle of approaching each one individually.
+Working with a WeCovr specialist or one of our broker partners allows you to compare these well-known providers on a like-for-like basis, ensuring you find the suitable fit without the hassle of approaching each one individually.

 More Than Just Insurance: Added-Value Wellness Benefits

 Modern PMI is evolving.
 It's no longer just about being there when you're ill; it's about helping you stay well in the first place.
-Almost all policies now come with a suite of added-value benefits at no extra cost, including:
+Almost all policies now come with a suite of added-value benefits subject to terms where applicable, including:

 - 24/7 Digital GP: Speak to a GP by phone or video call, often within hours, and get prescriptions delivered to your door.